gallochris/cbb-docs/hugo_source/content/efficiency/05-tempo-and-pace.md

 Virginia averages around **60 possessions** per game.

-In contrast, West Virginia plays an average tempo.
-The Mountaineers press you on defense and love to try to force you into turnovers.
+In contrast, North Carolina plays a faster tempo.
+The Tar Heels run the secondary break and try to score as quick as possible on the offensive end.
 This can increase the amount of possessions in their games.

-West Virginia averages about **70 possessions** per game.
+North Carolina averages about **74 possessions** per game.

 **Is there a right or wrong way to play?**

 No. This is the beauty of college basketball.

-In 2017-2018, with contrasting styles, both Virginia and West Virginia were among the top ranked teams in the country throughout the season.
+In 2018-2019, with contrasting styles, both Virginia and North Carolina were among the top ranked teams in the country throughout the season.
+Both were 1 seeds in the NCAA Tournament.

 But what happens when teams with contrasting styles play each other?